asolo/join-workflow/README.md

 python 3.x

 # how to configure and launch application
-Navigate to the root directory of `join-workflows` and create a virtual environment with
+Navigate to the root directory of `join-workflow` and create a virtual environment with
 ```bash
 $ python3 -m venv venv
 ```